 The Foreman’s Aha Moment in Apple v.
 Samsung Was Based on Misunderstanding Prior Art (Groklaw)

 While we’re talking Apple-Samsung (as I suspect we will be for many moons to come), Groklaw suggests that perhaps the jury’s foreman misunderstood “prior art.”
-It’s a tricky concept, to be sure, but one that I think is best exemplified by his standup routines.
+It’s a tricky concept, to be sure, but one that I think is best exemplified by

 Apple ‘AirPlay Direct’ planned for September launch (The Telegraph)